 The bill provides for the cost of blood lead testing to be borne by families except in the case of children who are participating in Medicaid or CHIP.
-The cost of blood lead testing for children participating in Medicaid or CHIP is to be paid by HHS.
+The cost of blood lead testing for children participating in Medicaid or CHIP is to be paid by HHS from funds appropriated from the Nebraska Health Care Cash Fund.